Yakovlev SJ-100: Background

 To resist the Airbus–Boeing duopoly pressure on regional jets through the Embraer E-Jet E2 (once set to become a Boeing product, after its later failed acquisition of Embraer) and the Airbus A220, Sukhoi intended to upgrade the SSJ100 to the SSJ100B and the "Russianised" SSJ100R.
 Western content accounted for 55–60% of the original SSJ100's cost but sanctions against Russia were tightening by 2018.
 As of December 2018, the US authorities did not send any feedback to Sukhoi over exports to Iran.

 The SSJ100B would have featured more powerful SaM146-1S18 engines, improved avionics software, enhanced high-lift devices controls and retrofittable "sabrelet" blended wingtip devices.
 For government customers and countries subject to international sanctions, such as Iran Air Tours and Iran Aseman, the SSJ100R would then, from 2021, have replaced western components with Russian ones.

-The Russified SSJ100R was planned to use a smaller variant of the Aviadvigatel PD-14 engine, the Aviadvigatel PD-8; KRET electronic units were to replace the Thales avionics; a Russian inertial navigation system and APU were to replace Honeywell's devices; and new landing gear was to replace the one produced by Safran.
+The Russified SSJ100R was planned to use a smaller derivative of the Aviadvigatel PD-14 engine, the PD-8; KRET electronic units were to replace the Thales avionics; a Russian inertial navigation system and APU were to replace Honeywell's devices; and new landing gear was to replace the one produced by Safran.
 Fuel burn was planned to be reduced by 5–8% with a new composite wing.
 Russian content was set to double to 30%, as US restrictions limited its export potential.

 Sukhoi forecast 345 sales from 2018 to 2030, mostly in post-Soviet states and some in south-east Asia and Latin America, including an improved-range business jet version.
 The seating capacity was to be raised to 110, and high and hot operations to 4000 m and 50 °C. A freighter variant was also studied.
 The Russian government had earmarked ₽3.2 billion ($51 million) toward the variant of the SSJ with indigenous propulsion and avionics, which was introduced at the Eurasia Airshow 2018 in Antalya alongside the SSJ75.